 Preparations are well underway for the 2021 Mastercard Superyacht Regatta, a four day racing event from February 24-27, just days before the start of the America’s Cup.
-Hosted by the Royal New Zealand Yacht Squadron, the regatta already has 10 competitors confirmed, comprising veterans of the global racing circuit and new contenders hoping to emerge victorious.
+Hosted by the Royal New Zealand Yacht Squadron, the regatta's confirmed competitors are comprised of veterans from the global racing circuit and new contenders hoping to emerge victorious.
 In the lead up to the event, BOAT rounds up the sailing yachts hoping to lift the trophy of the 2021 Mastercard Superyacht Regatta.

 Yachts racing in the 2021 Mastercard Superyacht Regatta